 Also as usual, I stand outside the process, and give only minimal guidance to its mechanics, reserving comments to answering questions and more global issues.

-This experience is in English, because the point of the experience is to experience your own language, and most people we work with here are English speakers —and because English has such a crazy writing system!
+This experience is in English, because the point of the experience is to get at your own language, and most people we work with here are English speakers —and because English has such a crazy writing system!
 But it is could be adapted to other languages, if there is a group of people that want to test it out on another language.
-After all, this tool is designed to finish the remaining alphabets of the world, not to analyze English. :-)
+After all, A−Z+T is designed to finish the remaining alphabets of the world, not to analyze English. :-)

 If you’d like to go through The Alphabet Experience, please just let us know.
 You can write us or book through a google doc from the big pink button on our home page or by clicking on “The Alphabet Experience” from our main menu.
 We can do this for larger or smaller groups, within whatever logistics you have, so long as everyone can see the computer screen.
 We find it’s best to allow 90 minutes, to fully experience the process, as well as leave time for questions.